ODIM-Project/ODIM/docs/README.md

   - /redfish/v1/Managers/{id}/LogServices/IEL/Entries:7000
   ```

-  In case of multiple requests for these resources, the `503` error code is returned for the specified time (in milliseconds).
-The response header for this request consists of a property `Retry-after` which gives time in seconds.
+  In case of multiple requests for resources, the `503` error code is returned for the specified time (in milliseconds).
+The response header for this request consists of a property `Retry-after`, which displays time in seconds.
 After this time, requests are processed with the `200` status code.

   > **Sample response body**